ha5ha6/judy_blog/_pages/about.md

 During Phd, I developed an affordable and sustainable smartphone robotic platform to investigate artificial intelligence, mainly from the perspective of Reinforcement Learning to understand animal and human behaviors.

-My current research lies in investigating how separating reward and pain distinguished from traditional RL reward setting could help for exploration and improving data efficiency.
+My current research lies in investigating how separating reward and pain distinguished from traditional RL reward setting could help for exploration and improving learning efficiency.

 Personally, I am a mountain climber in a pre-alpinist level.